juanevangelista1/juanevangelista1/README.md

 Hi there, I'm Juan Evangelista!
 Welcome 👋
 ##

-🔭 I am currently studying and improving myself in the languages, HTML, SCSS, Javascript, React, in order to learn as much as possible and become a skilled professional to help others.
+🔭 Currently, I am focused on studying and enhancing my skills in several programming languages, such as HTML, CSS, JavaScript, React, and TypeScript.
+My objective is to acquire as much knowledge as possible and become an expert in these areas, so that I can become a reference as a professional and also contribute to the professional growth of others.

 ⭐ I'am from Brazil, and born and raised in Salvador - Bahia.

 🌱 Be green and save the animals!

-⚡ Fun fact: I love my cat, and my dogs!
+⚡ Fun fact: I love going to the soccer stadium and I love animals !

 💻 What I don't know, I learn fast =)

-🎯 Focused in React and Typescript.
+🎯 Focused in Front-end React and Typescript.